Kyle Tucker Player Props: Astros vs. Rangers

-After hitting .314 with two doubles, three home runs, eight walks and nine RBI in his past 10 games, Kyle Tucker and the Houston Astros take on the Texas Rangers (who will hand the ball to Martin Perez) at 8:10 PM ET on Friday.
+After going 1-for-4 in his last game, Kyle Tucker and the Houston Astros take on the Texas Rangers (who will hand the ball to Jon Gray) at 7:10 PM ET on Saturday.

-He had a one-hit performance in his most recent game (1-for-3) against the Pirates.

 Kyle Tucker Game Info & Props vs. the Rangers